DinoChiesa/Apigee-JWT-with-JWKS/README.md

 * The provisioning tool does not remove keys from the JWKS payload when they are rotated out.
 As a result, the JWKS payload grows without bound when you re-run provisionNewKeyPair.js.
-This could be accomplished by storing a date in the KVM that marks when each particular keypair was provisioned.
+Removing keys could be accomplished by storing a date in the KVM that marks when each particular keypair was provisioned.
 The script could compare that data with "now", and then reap old private and public keys, and updating the JWKS appropriately, when the date is "old" (let's say, more than 1 or 2 months out of date).
+Left as an exercise for the reader.